prasadhonrao/devcamper/docs/spec.md

 | GET    | `/api/v1/auth/me`       | Get logged-in user details | Authenticated User |
 | PUT    | `/api/v1/auth/update`   | Update user profile        | Authenticated User |

+-> need to add enroll api or can modify that in one of the API

 ### 4.4 Database Schema

 The DevCamper database uses MongoDB, with structured collections for Bootcamps, Courses, Users, and Reviews.

 #### 4.4.1 Bootcamp Collection
+-> can add image field to get dynamic image
 ```json
 {
   "_id": "ObjectId",